What You Must Know About Implementing Technical Training in Employee Onboarding

 The first step in implementing technical training into your employee onboarding program is identifying the key areas employees need to succeed in their roles.
 This varies depending on your industry and specific job roles within your organization.

-A personalized playlist for each major role is helpful so training is custom, and they’ll get to know the technology for their specific role.
+A personalized playlist for each major role is helpful, allowing training to be customized and enabling individuals to become familiar with the technology relevant to their specific role.

-Start by analyzing each role’s technology requirements.
+Begin by analyzing the technology requirements for each role.
 You should ask these important questions.

 • What applications do all employees need to use?